ZenIDTeam/ZenID-android-sample/README.md

 This method will take the next video frame which matches requested document type and return it as a picture through `onPictureTaken` callback.

 DocumentPictureView offers two different scale types - CENTER_CROP and CENTER_INSIDE - the same behavior as described at https://developer.android.com/reference/android/widget/ImageView.ScaleType.
-In addition, we recommend to enable `documentPictureView.adjustPreviewStreamSize()` which will try to set the camera aspect ratio as close as possible to the viewport.
+In addition, we recommend to use `documentPictureView.adjustPreviewStreamSize()` which will set the camera aspect ratio as close as possible to the viewport with min. required size of the picture.

 Please see the sample app for more details.